deis/workflow/src/applications/managing-app-configuration.md

 healthy if the check can establish a connection. `tcpSocket` probes accept a port number to perform the socket connection on the Container.

-Health checks can be configured on a per-application basis using `deis healthchecks:set`.
+Health checks can be configured on a per-proctype basis for each application using `deis healthchecks:set`.
+If no type is mentioned then the health checks are applied to default proc types, web or cmd, whichever is present.
 To configure a `httpGet` liveness probe:

 ```
-$ deis healthchecks:set liveness httpGet 80
+$ deis healthchecks:set liveness httpGet 80 --type cmd
 === peachy-waxworks Healthchecks

+cmd:
 Liveness
 --------
 Initial Delay (seconds): 50